What is hepatitis B?

 - People taking medicines that weaken (suppress) the body’s infection-fighting system

-- People with HIV or hepatitis C infections
+- People with HIV (human immunodeficiency virus) or hepatitis C infections

 Pregnant women should be tested for hepatitis B.